The-EternalShop/.github/profile/README.md

 # Our Community
 We are a community 🤝 where we support values and norms, regardless of gender, ability, ethnicity, socioeconomic status, and religion. 🗒️ This is the 🩷 of this place, and we encourage you to join, if you get our drift.
 So enjoy and show your love by joining us!
-## I strongly recommend that you do not, I repeat NOT make any useful changes to anything.
+## I strongly recommend that you do not, I repeat NOT make any useless changes to anything.

 # Creators/Contributers
 🥇[@eternalxlks](https://github.com/eternalxlks)